oneblockhq/foundation/CONTRIBUTING.md

-# Contributing to ONE BLOCK LTD
+# Contributing to ONE BLOCK

 Welcome to the **ONE BLOCK** community!
 We are thrilled that you want to help us build the foundational blocks of the future.